-Recreational and professional swimmers and surfers experience shoulder pain from time to time, and this condition is commonly referred to as swimmers/surfer’s shoulder.
-The typical symptoms are very similar to rotator cuff and impingement injuries.
-It is a condition caused by overuse.
+Recreational and professional swimmers and surfers experience shoulder pain from time to time, and this condition is commonly referred to as swimmer’s shoulder, or sometimes surfer’s shoulder.
+The condition can also affect other athletes who participate in overhead throwing sports such as baseball or cricket.
+The typical symptoms are very similar to rotator cuff and impingement shoulder injuries.

-Swimmers and surfers are required to use freestyle and ‘front crawl’ strokes, and these repetitive actions can lead to over-activation of the pectoralis muscles and overdevelopment of the internal rotators (subscapularis) located within each shoulder.
+Swimmers and surfers are required to use freestyle and ‘front crawl’ strokes, and these repetitive actions can lead to over-activation of the pectoralis muscles and overdevelopment of the internal rotator cuff muscles (subscapularis) located within each ball and socket joint.
+The condition can affect the posterior rotator cuff muscles by causing bursitis ( inflammation of the fluid-filled sacs that cushion the shoulder joint).

-People with swimmers/surfers’ shoulder will have a reduced subacromial space, and the scapula (shoulder bone) will take a protracted abducted position.
+People with swimmer’s shoulder will have a reduced subacromial space, and the scapula (shoulder blade) will take a protracted abducted position (sticking out to the side).
 Left untreated, swelling will continue and subacromial space will continue to reduce.
-This is a debilitating condition, and without treatment individuals place themselves at risk of developing supraspinatus tendinosis.
+This is a debilitating condition, and without treatment individuals place themselves at risk of developing supraspinatus tendinosis, which is a condition where the tendon that stabilises the shoulder joint becomes frayed and worn.

 Diagnosing Swimmers/Surfers Shoulder

-The condition can make it difficult to maintain an even freestyle stroke, with individuals instead displaying a wide, flattened stroke.
+The condition can make it difficult to maintain an even freestyle stroke, with individuals instead displaying a wide, flattened stroke and lowered arm position.
 This is commonly referred to as the “dropped elbow” and can usually be seen when you first start swimming.
 In some cases, it may become more pronounced after you have warmed up and the scapula stabilizers start to suffer from fatigue.

 During a physical examination, individuals may display bilateral abnormal scapula mispositioning which causes them to take on a round shouldered appearance.
 Impingement tests will be performed to confirm the diagnosis.